Diversify your retirement strategy with an annuity.

 The annual cost of nursing home care averages between $89,297 – $100,375.

 Someone turning age 65 today has almost a 70% chance of needing some type of long-term care services.
 Think about the first 20 minutes of your day.
 What if you had to pay someone to help you with that?
-Learn how annuities help cover these costs.
+If you are approaching retirement, learn how annuities help cover long-term care and nursing home costs.

 If you become too sick or hurt to work how will you: